 Node exists to allow the entire jnode structure to be included in a chain.
 Parent is a pointer to another jnode structure that is the logical parent of the node in which it appears.
 This field may be NULL if the file associated with this node is deleted but there are open file descriptors on this file or there are still hard links to this node. name is the name of this node within the filesystem hierarchical tree.
-Example: If the fully qualified pathname to the jnode was /a/b/c, the jnode name field would contain the null terminated string "c". st_mode is the standard Unix access permissions for the file or directory. is the standard office access permissions for the fire of an eccept. st_nlink is the number of hard links to this file.
+Example: If the fully qualified pathname to the jnode was /a/b/c, the jnode name field would contain the null terminated string "c". st_mode is the standard Unix access permissions for the file or directory. st_nlink is the number of hard links to this file.
 When a jnode is first created its link count is set to 1.
-A jnode and its associated resources cannot be deleted unless its link count is less than 1. is the number of hard links to this file.
-When a jnode is first created its link count is set to 1.
-A jnode and its associated resources cannot st_nlink is the number of hard links to this file.
-When a jnode is first created its link count is set to 1.
-A jnode and its associated resources cannot be deleted unless its link count is less than 1.
+A jnode and its associated resources cannot be deleted unless its link count is less than 1. $\operatorname{st_ino}$ is a unique node identification number $\operatorname{st_uid}$ is the user ID of the file's owner st_gid is the group ID of the file's owner st_atime is the time of the last access to this file st_mtime is the time of the last modification of this file st_ctime is the time of the last status change to the file type is the indication of node type must be one of the following states:

+- IMFS_DIRECTORY

+- IMFS_MEMORY_FILE

+- IMFS_HARD_LINK

+- IMFS_SYM_LINK

+- IMFS_DEVICE

+info

+is this contains a structure that is unique to file type (See IMFS_typs_union in imfs.h).

+• IMFS_DIRECTORY

-st_atime is the time of the last access to this file st_mtime is the time of the last modification of this file st_ctime is the time of the last status change to the file type is the indication of node type must be one of the following states: IMFS_DIRECTORY IMFS_MEMORY_FILE IMFS_HARD_LINK IMFS_DEVICE info is this contains a structure that is unique to file type (See IMFS_typs_union in imfs.h).
-IMFS_DIRECTORY An IMFS directory contains a dynamic chain structure that records all files and directories that are subordinate to the directory node.
-IMFS_MEMORY_FILE Under the in memory filesystem regular files hold data.
+An IMFS directory contains a dynamic chain structure that records all files and directories that are subordinate to the directory node.

+• IMFS_MEMORY_FILE

+Under the in memory filesystem regular files hold data.
 Data is dynamically allocated to the file in 128 byte chunks of memory.
 The individual chunks of memory are tracked by arrays of pointers that record the address of the allocated chunk of memory.
 Single, double, and triple indirection pointers are used to record the locations of all segments of the file.
 The memory organization of an IMFS file are discussed elsewhere in this manual.

+• IMFS_HARD_LINK

-IMFS_HARD_LINK The IMFS filesystem supports the concept of hard links to other nodes in the IMFS filesystem.
+The IMFS filesystem supports the concept of hard links to other nodes in the IMFS filesystem.
 These hard links are actual pointers to other nodes in the same filesystem.
 This type of link cannot cross-filesystem boundaries.

+• IMFS_SYM_LINK

-IMFS_SYM_LINK The IMFS filesystem supports the concept of symbolic links to other nodes in any filesystem.
+The IMFS filesystem supports the concept of symbolic links to other nodes in any filesystem.
 A symbolic link consists of a pointer to a character string that represents the pathname to the target node.
 This type of link can cross-filesystem boundaries.
 Just as with most versions of UNIX supporting symbolic links, a symbolic link can point to a non-existent file.

+• IMFS_DEVICE

-IMFS_DEVICE All RTEMS devices now appear as files under the in memory filesystem.
+All RTEMS devices now appear as files under the in memory filesystem.
 On system initialization, all devices are registered as nodes under the file system.